 I am Chair, International Federation for Information Processing’s Technical Committee 9 on ICT and Society [http://ifiptc9.org/] and was a British Academy Mid-Career Fellow in 2018.
 I am an 'early adopter', pioneering thinker and commentator, with a fascination for technology and its impact upon society.
-A web developer since 1995, (making probably the first Arts Centre Website in the UK) he did his PhD thesis on Cyborgism, and has become an expert in Web Accessibility, and explorer into the philosophy of Virtuality, and Cultural Identity in the Socially Networked society.
+A web developer since 1995, (making probably the first Arts Centre Website in the UK) I completed my PhD thesis on Cyborgism, in 2003, and thereafter became an expert in Web Accessibility, and explorer into the philosophy of Virtuality, and Cultural Identity in the Socially Networked society.
 I was formerly Director of Information Systems, Organisations and Society Research Centre (ISOS) 2009-12.
 I took up the role of Interim Associate Dean Research & Innovation in Salford Business School in 2019.

 Industry Contacts and Activities

-Dr Kreps was founding Director of the Development & Enterprise Unit for the Faculty of Business, Law and the Built Environment between Aug 06 and Jan 08.
-Manchester Digital, the region's trade association for New Media and IT organisations, has appointed Dr Kreps as Accessibility and Web Standards expert on the Judges Panel for the Big Chip Awards, the regional awards for the Digital Industry, every year since 2006.
-Dr Kreps works with a number of the companies in the region's Digital Sector and ran a Knowledge Transfer Partnership with SigmaUK Ltd [http://wearesigma.com/] between 2014 and 2016.
+Manchester Digital, the region's trade association for New Media and IT organizations, has appointed me as Accessibility and Web Standards expert on the Judges Panel for the Big Chip Awards [http://www.bigchipawards.com/], the regional awards for the Digital Industry, every year since 2006.
+I work with a number of the companies in the region's Digital Sector and ran a Knowledge Transfer Partnership with SigmaUK Ltd [http://wearesigma.com/] between 2014 and 2016.

-In the 1980s, David worked as a jobbing actor in fringe and community theatre.
-See kreps.org for a retrospective.
+In the 1980s, I worked as a jobbing actor in fringe and community theatre.
+See www.kreps.org/arts/ for a retrospective.

-During the 1990s, as an Arts Centre Director for Tamworth Borough Council, and then Portsmouth City Council, and as Chairman of Kaos Theatre UK from 1997 to 2008, and of Horse and Bamboo Theatre company from 2009 to 2012 , David has gained invaluable experience in leading a wide range of projects in the public sector.
+During the 1990s, as an Arts Centre Director for Tamworth Borough Council, and then Portsmouth City Council, and as Chairman of Kaos Theatre UK from 1997 to 2008, and of Horse and Bamboo Theatre company from 2009 to 2012, I have gained invaluable experience in leading a wide range of projects in the public sector.

-As a technician, he has been making websites for not-for-profit organisations since 1995 and in 2000 began to do so commercially.
-David has been responsible over the last decade for the production of a range of websites for clients in both Manchester and further afield, and has provided CSS and Accessibility expertise to many other Web Developers through Training courses and seminars.
+As a technician, I have been making websites for not-for-profit organisations since 1995 and in 2000 began to do so commercially.
+I have been responsible for the production of a range of websites for clients in both Manchester and further afield and have provided CSS and Accessibility expertise to many other Web Developers through Training courses and seminars.
 I ran two-day courses for Salford Professional Development on Web and Wordpress for many years.

-Alongside his arts management, web development, and business interests, building on a Bachelors in Theatre and Arts Management, David undertook a part-time Masters in Cultural Theory during the mid 90s, specialising in Cybersociety, and between 1998 and 2003 undertook extensive research in this field, culminating in the award in January 2004 of a PhD from the University of Salford, for his doctoral thesis on Cyborgs.
-In the same month, he joined the Information Systems Institute (now part of the Salford Business School) full time, after several years working part-time for them.
+Alongside my arts management, web development, and business interests, building on a Bachelors in Theatre and Arts Management, I undertook a part-time Masters in Cultural Theory during the mid 90s, specializing in Cybersociety, and between 1998 and 2003 undertook extensive research in this field, culminating in the award in January 2004 of a PhD from the University of Salford, for my doctoral thesis on Cyborgs.
+In the same month, I joined the Information Systems Institute (now part of the Salford Business School) full time, after several years working part-time for them.
 I have since undertaken, part-time, a PG Certificate in Academic Practice, and a Masters in Philosophy.

-Alongside delivering Web Standards based Web Development modules for undergraduates in the Operations and Information Management unit of the Salford Business School for many years, Dr Kreps was creator and deliverer of the first MSc eGovernance in the UK (which ran between 2004/05 and 07/08).
-Dr Kreps was the Postgraduate Programme Leader for the Information Systems Masters programmes in the Salford Business School from Feb 08 to Sept 10.
+Alongside delivering Web Standards based Web Development modules for undergraduates in the Operations and Information Management unit of the Salford Business School for many years, I was creator and deliverer of the first MSc eGovernance in the UK (which ran between 2004/05 and 07/08).
+I was the Postgraduate Programme Leader for the Information Systems Masters programmes in the Salford Business School from Feb 2008 to Sept 2010.

 - Information Systems (PG)